fernet/fernet-rb/README.md

 Thanks to all [contributors](https://github.com/hgmnz/fernet/contributors).

+### Security disclosures

+If you find a security issue with Fernet, please report it by emailing the fernet security list: fernet-security@googlegroups.com

 ## License

 Fernet is copyright (c) Harold Giménez and is released under the terms of the